Table of Content

 5. Stitch Welding Symbol

 The stitch welding symbol involves making a series of intermittent welds along a joint instead of a continuous weld.
 This is typically used for thinner materials or when a continuous weld is not necessary.
-The symbol for stitch welding consists of a series of evenly spaced dots, or short dashes, along the length of the joint line.
+The stitch weld symbol consists of a series of evenly spaced dots, or short dashes, along the length of the joint line.

 Example: